Top 10 tips to break a low-carb or keto weight loss stall

 At Diet Doctor, we stress “don’t count calories,” but that doesn’t mean that excess calories don’t count.
 If you are eating more energy than you need, you are unlikely to burn your stored energy or body fat.

-Although this may sound at first like the same-old “eat-less-move-more” advice from the “calories-in-calories-out” model of low-fat, caloric-restricted diets, there is a big difference.
-Calories-in-calories-out says calories from all foods count in the same way.
-A low-carb diet says different foods — even with the same calorie count — have different effects.8
+Although this may sound at first like the same-old “eat less, move more” advice from the “calories in, calories out” model of low-fat, calorie-restricted diets, there is a big difference.
+Calories in, calories out says calories from all foods count in the same way.
+A low-carb diet says different foods — even with the same calorie count — have different effects.7

-In fact, most people eating a low-carb or keto diet notice right away they are less hungry and their cravings for carbohydrate foods diminish.11 This can make it easy to skip meals, eat smaller portions, and stop snacking.
+In fact, most people eating a low-carb or keto diet notice right away they are less hungry and their cravings for carbohydrate foods diminish.10 This can make it easy to skip meals, eat smaller portions, and stop snacking.
 Doing these things keeps insulin low and creates an energy deficit — without hunger.
-This feels very different, and is likely to be more sustainable, than most typical weight loss diets.
+This feels very different — and is likely to be more sustainable — than most typical weight loss diets.

 This natural adaptation, however, doesn’t happen for everyone.
 This could include you.
-It doesn’t mean that a low-carb or keto diet isn’t working for you; it just means you may need to add a few other strategies to create those two necessary conditions.
+It doesn’t mean that a low-carb or keto diet isn’t working for you; it just means you may need to add a few other strategies to create a healthy, sustainable energy deficit.

 4. When a keto diet may not be enough